swcarpentry/python-novice-gapminder/_episodes/12-for-loops.md

 > > ## Solution
 > > - Python variable names are case sensitive: `number` and `Number` refer to
 > > different variables.
-> > - The variable `message` needs to be initialized as an empty list.
+> > - The variable `message` needs to be initialized as an empty string.
 > > - We want to add the string `"a"` to `message` and not the undefined variable
 > > `a`.
 > >